Skip to main content

 • Share outcomes with the vendor so they can tune the model

-If you do not build this feedback loop, you are flying blind.
-You will never know if the tool is helping or hurting.
+If you don't build the feedback loop, you're flying blind.
+You'll never know whether the tool is helping or hurting.

 Different Business Models, Different Results